martinschneider/justtestlah/src/site/markdown/index.md

 `model.package` is mandatory and specifies the root package to scan for Java objects representing test entities (those need to be marked with `@TestData`). `testdata.filter` allows restricting the path to scan for test data YAML files.
 If left empty everything matching `**/testdata/**/*.y*ml` (under `src/test/resources`) will be considered.

-Setting `testdata.enabled=false` disables the YAML test data resolution.
+Setting `testdata.enabled=true` enables the YAML test data resolution.
+The default is `false`!

 ## Cloud service integrations